Octaze0406/Recruitment-2/OT.md

 Why is ot at risk :

--IT OT convergance leads to efficiency but connects it to the internet thus opening up risks
+-IT OT convergance leads to efficiency but connects it to the internet thus opening up risks.

 **THREATS**
 ---